cwinkelmann/deepfaune/README.md

 In a terminal, launch `python deepfauneGUI.py` or `python.exe deepfauneGUI.py`

-You can use the GUI, and you can also consult [the user manual](https://plmlab.math.cnrs.fr/deepfaune/software/-/tree/master/man).
+Now you can use the GUI !

 ### Using the API